AI PR Descriptions: From Diff to Reviewable

 • Why explains motivation, not mechanics.
 If Why repeats the Summary, rewrite it.

-• Every Test plan bullet corresponds to either a test file in the diff (verify with git diff main...HEAD -- '**/*test*') or a manual step.
+• Every Test plan bullet maps to either a test file in the diff (verify with git diff main...HEAD -- '**/*test*') or a reproducible manual step.

 • Length: 6-15 lines total for medium PRs.
-Longer = reviewer skip; shorter = nothing said.
+Longer and reviewers skip; shorter and nothing was said.

 How to reuse this workflow

-• For repeated PR types (dependency bumps, generated code updates), make a tighter variant of the prompt that just fills in the type-specific bits.
+• For repeated PR types (dependency bumps, generated-code updates), make a tighter variant of the prompt that fills only the type-specific bits.

-• For huge PRs (handling PRs too large to merge), generate the PR description first; if you can’t summarize it in one sentence, the PR needs splitting.
+• For huge PRs, generate the PR description first.
+If you can’t summarize it in one sentence, the PR needs splitting before review.
+See how to review AI-generated diffs for the reviewer’s side of the same problem.

-Rebase → diff against merge base → feed to AI with the structured prompt → fact-check the Test plan → edit in place → paste into PR.
+Rebase, diff against the merge base, feed to the AI with the structured prompt, fact-check the Test plan, edit in place, then gh pr create --body-file.

 Common mistakes